smathilakath/Project-Barack47/README.md

 * Biometrics collection

 You get the fingerprints, etc from the person.
 This step usually takes around 5-7 minutes.
-Each of these steps needs the person applying for a passport to be physically present.
+Each of these steps needs the person applying for a barack to be physically present.
 Your job is to ensure that the maximum number of people get served – you want to design the office to be as efficient as possible.

 The rough layout of your office is: